tsnellgrove/dark_castle3/doc/to_do.md

 - Long Term Pondering:
 	- the whole 'hand' concept is looking increasingly dodgy... too much inventory mgmt...
 	- maybe time to bite the recursive bullet and just allow portable containers in portable containers?

+- Liquid handling
+	- INPROC: Research IF liquids
+		- DONE: Infocom
+			- Zork: Glass Bottle
+				- has one 'quantity of water'
+				- bottle must be held to be drunk
+				- bottle must be openned to be drunk
+			- Enchanter: Jug
+				- has multiple quantities of water
+				- jug has no 'cap': "The jug has no cover.
+It can't be openned or closed."
+				- must be at least a little 'thirsty' to drink water
+			- Other uses (in Zork):
+				- Water can be poured on flame to put it out
+				- Water can be poured on the heated bell to cool it
+		- TBD: how does TADS do it??
+	- INPROC: Long-term Liquid plans
+		- Liquid class
+			- The primary liquid in the game will be water
+			- Main liquid verbs = drink(), pour(), fill()
+				- where 'Y' is a Liquid and 'X' and 'Z' are containers / bodies of water
+				- drink() : 'drink Y from X'
+					- Liquid method
+				- pour() : 'pour X from Y in / on Z'
+					- ContainerPortableSimple method
+				- fill() : 'fill X with Y from Z'
+					- ContainsMixIn method
+			- - IDEA: Advanced verbs: mix(), stir(), shake()
+		- Non Liquid class properties related to liquids
+			- If water is poured in or on an object it has an effect:
+				- no special results (if the obj is a Container then it holds the water)
+				- Obj unimpacted but water 'evaporates'
+				- Obj is ruined / disolved / rendered illegible (e.g. paper note); water "evaporates"
+				- Heated obj is cooled (Zork example; future)
+				- Flame is extinquished (Zork example; future)
+				- note that these effects are properties of the objects - NOT the liquid class
+			- Implementation:
+				- for ViewOnly class and below, need an attribute: liquid_result
+					- defines what happens to the obj when it contacts liquid
+					- also defines what happens to the liquid when it contacts the obj
+		- Special case of immersion
+			- You should be able to swim in water and diver under water
+			- Breathing limits will apply
+			- This will mostly be independent of Liquids...
+				- but anything with a 'ruin' liquid_result == 'ruin' should be destroyed by swimming

 - INPROC: review TADS3 terms for Description and preposition